Abhaychandel15/Abhaychandel15/README.md

 ### 📌 Projects (Data Science / ML):

+- 🏠 <a href="https://github.com/Abhaychandel15/California-City-House-Price-Predictions">California City House Price Prediction</a>
+  End-to-end **Machine Learning regression project** using **Random Forest Regressor**.
+  Implemented **Pipelines, ColumnTransformer, feature scaling, OneHotEncoding**, and **cross-validation**.
+  Used **model persistence (Pickle/Joblib)** to avoid retraining during inference.

 - 🌸 <a href="https://github.com/Abhaychandel15/iris-flower-classification">Iris Flower Classification</a>
   Built a Machine Learning model using **Random Forest Classifier** to predict iris flower species with high accuracy.

 - 🧑‍💻 <a href="https://github.com/Abhaychandel15/The-only-coders">The Only Coders</a>
-  A data analysis project built using <b>pure Python</b>, focusing on user data exploration and mutual friends suggestion logic using JSON data.
+  A data analysis project built using **pure Python**, focusing on user data exploration and mutual friends suggestion logic using JSON data.

 ---